wils0nk3/security-and-tech-stack/README.md

 * **Advanced Encryption:** Commitment to using **AES-256** encryption for data at rest and **TLS/SSL** with perfect forward secrecy for data in transit.
 * **Application Security:** Adherence to mandatory security checklists and code review principles based on guidelines like the **OWASP** Top 10 to prevent common vulnerabilities.
 * **Data Access Controls:** Implementation of least-privilege principles and strong audit trails to manage and log all access to sensitive data stores (a key function of $\text{MCSE}$ data governance).
-Now that all your public content is finalized, the next critical step for a Cybersecurity Administrator is to secure your private development environment.

-Would you like to proceed with generating the initial **Security Audit Checklist** for the private repositories of the **Rules of Conduct Civil Rights App**?